×

 If you are thinking about moving to Cascais, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Cascais is generally quite high, with prices ranging from moderately expensive to very expensive.
-The average cost of a one-bedroom apartment in Cascais is typically around €1,000 per month, while larger apartments and houses can cost significantly more," commented one expat who made the move to Cascais.
+The average cost of a one-bedroom apartment in Cascais is typically around €1,000 per month, while larger apartments and houses can cost significantly more," said one expat in Cascais.

 Should I buy or rent a home in Cascais?